wenfanwu/wenfanwu.github.io/about.md

-# About
+# About me

-This is where you put the contents of your *About* page.
-Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+I am an amatuer programming enthusiast, a skillful ocean modeller, and a PhD candinate in physical oceanography at the Ocean University of China (OUC).
+My researth topic is abouth the coastal dynamics in Chinese adjacent waters.